 The installation of the rear wheel is as same as the front wheel of the scooter.
 Place them, make sure that they are as centered as possible, and fix them in place.

 Step 8: Set the Brakes Right

-You might be wondering, what does setting a brake right really mean.
+You might be wondering, what setting a brake right really means.

 In order to work perfectly, the brake pads of the brake need to be perfectly in place on the wheels.

 In other words, the brake pads should be positioned in a way so that they can hug the rims tight.
 And that tight hug will result in stopping the wheels from moving.